massimofasciano/mafl-rust/README.md

 - field (object) based builtins like .copy() .string() .map() ?

+- curry @builtin and op (LUT for builtins with fixed arg list, op syntax maybe ?)

 - try a tree structure for contexts: NO! a stack of stacks (list of lists) is a better analogy.
 - walker for expression and context with cycle detection